orvinicius/orvinicius/README.md

 - ▶️ I love to pratice and watch sports such as Soccer, Volleyball, Basketball and Running

-- 👀 Looking for a job opportunity as JR Front-End Developer
+- 👀 Looking for a job opportunity as Jr Front-End Developer

-- 🔭 I’m currently studying **JS, HTML, CSS, NodeJS & ReactJS**
+- 🔭 I’m currently studying **HTML, CSS, JS, Node.js & React.js**